COVESA/vissr/tutorial/content/_index.md

 The tutorial describes each SwC category in a separate chapter.
 It also contains a few Proof of concept (POC) examples, and information about installing, building and running Golang based SwCs, a Docker containerization, and about some peripheral components.

-### Client deployment options
-As is shown in the figure above the VISS interface is well suited to serve clients deployed in different environments:
-* Cloud deployment.
-Typically connected via Internet connectivity.
-* Proximity deployment.
-Typcially in a mobile phone connected via any short range connectivity such as Bluetooth or WiFi.
-* In-vehicle deployment.
-Typically as an app in the infotainment environment.

-The payloads handled by the clients at any of these deployments are identical.

-The MQTT transport protocol option, with the broker deployed in the cloud, is well suited for the client cloud deployment as the communication can traverse across subnets.
-The thin application layer protocol on top of MQTT that VISS defines makes it possible to keep the client-server communication, and payload compatibility.